inappstory/Android-Example/README.md

 # InAppStorySDK Samples
 Java samples with basics integration for InAppStorySDK.
-Full documentation can be found in the repository library, which can be found [here](https://github.com/inappstory/android-sdk)
+Full documentation can be found in the [InAppStorySDK repository](https://github.com/inappstory/android-sdk)

 ### Get started